 - STEP 2: Apply and qualify for a Licentiate of the Medical Council of Canada;

-- STEP 4: Get official certification from the:
+- STEP 4: Get an official certification from the:

 - College of Family Physicians of Canada;